Business Sales and Purchases

 - if a seller is contemplating a sale of only part of the business then it may be necessary to take steps to separate the business out – premises, employees, services (for example accounting and administrative functions) may need to be “hived” into separate companies.
 There may need to be decisions made as to what records are to be disclosed to prospective purchasers.

-We can help you with a business sale or purchase from start to finish.
+We can help you with your business sale or purchase from start to finish.

 Employment Law- Fixed Fees